 Nodes generate a certificate private key and a Let’s Encrypt account private key, while the Tailscale client, via API calls to the Tailscale control plane, sets the TXT record needed for your nodes to complete a DNS-01 challenge.
 A certificate can be generated for each node on your network, and the Tailscale client will automatically renew them as needed.

-To enable this feature, make sure you’re running Tailscale v1.14 or greater, and go to the Settings page of the admin console.
+To enable this feature, make sure you’re running Tailscale v1.14 or later, and go to the Settings page of the admin console.

 Select “Configure HTTPS” and follow the steps, then run